Edholm/spotcont/README.md

 Example usage
 ----------------------
-If we assume you have a shell script that launces spotcont.
+If we assume you have a shell script that launches spotcont.

 `# spotcont --print-song`